TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-06-03-how-to-reload-code-highlighter-on-livewire-3-component-update.md

 I use Javascript code highlighter and am very happy with its simple use and maintenance in the community. *It just works* for many years straight, and I appreciate this type of feature more and more.

-Whether it's highlight.js, CodeMirror, or any other similar package, they all provide simple configuration: It says, "highlight everything with class X":
+Whether it's [highlight.js](https://highlightjs.org/), [CodeMirror](https://codemirror.net/), or other similar package, they all provide simple configuration - "highlight everything with class X":

 ```javascript
 document.querySelectorAll('pre code.language-diff').forEach((element) => {